gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress-gateway-tls-origination/index.md

     `tls.crt` and `tls.key` should exist in `/etc/istio/nginx-client-certs`, while `ca-chain.cert.pem` in
     `/etc/istio/nginx-ca-certs`.

-### Configure mutual TLS origination for egress traffic
+### Configure mutual TLS origination for egress traffic{#configure-mutual-TLS-origination-for-egress-traffic}

 1. Create an egress `Gateway` for `nginx.example.com`, port 443, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external